 Shopping on the Cotai Strip is inside the casinos rather than on the street.
 All of the casinos offer shopping malls of some size and description, although they find it hard to compete with the 300 shops inside the Venetian.
 This pulls in punters from all over China to visit the mid range and high end fashion and lifestyle stores.
-For more luxury, head to the Four Seasons shopp.
+For more luxury, head to the Four Seasons shop.
 This arcade focuses on gold card shoppers, with names like Cartier and De Beers.

 Cotai Strip Restaurants

 There is some good gourmet food on offer and a number of highly regarded restaurants have opened in all three of the major casinos.
 Some names worth highlighting include the oysters and stellar wine at The Tasting Room in the City of Dreams.
 It's one of the few Macau restaurants to bag itself a pair Michelin star.
 While Jade Dragon inside the same hotel has also caught the Michelin man's eye thanks to its updated versions of tasty Dim Sum.

 Of course you don't need to have a star of approval from France on your meal.
-There are plenty of more moderate meals to be had, as well food courts with all your favourite names, including a starring apperance from LA import Fatburger inside the Venetian.
+There are plenty of more moderate meals to be had, as well food courts with all your favorite names.